coursehero/slacktee/README.md

 Configuration
 ------------

-Before start using *slacktee*, please set following variables in the script file.
+Before start using *slacktee*, please set following variables in the script configuration file.
+*slacktee* reads the global configuration (/etc/slacktee.conf) first, then reads your local configuration (~/.slacktee).

 For more details about tokens, visit [Slack's API page](https://api.slack.com/).

 ```
 slack_domain=""     # Slack domain.
 You can find it in the URL. https:[Your slack domain].slack.com/
 token=""            # Integration token.
 This is used for message posting.
 upload_token=""     # User token.
-This is used for file upload.
+This is used for uploading.
 channel=""          # Default channel to post messages.
 You don't have to add '#'.
+tmp_dir="/tmp"      # Temporary file is created in this directory.
+username="slacktee" # Default username to post messages.
+icon="bell"         # Default icon to post messages.
+You don't have to wrap it with ':'.
 ```

 Usage